Support

 Black-BONE Winch

-The Black-BONE Winch increases the Backbones load capacity, stabilizes it, and disperses the stress of its load to the seat post.
-It’s included with the Backbone 8.2 Pro or the Black-BONE Winch can be bought separately.
+The Black-BONE Winch increases the Backbone’s load capacity, improves stability, and transfers more of the load to the seat post.
+It is included with the Pro Messenger Pack 8.3 and is also available separately.

 Are you a Japanese company?

 BikeBackbone is an American company with connections in Japan.
-Legally registered in the United States under the name Keenville & Company LLC
+It is legally registered in the United States as Keenville & Company LLC.

 Is it dangerous?